frappe/manual_erpnext_com/manual_erpnext_com/www/setting-up/stock-reconciliation-for-non-serialized-item.md

 **Difference Account:**

 When making Stock Reconciliation for updating **opening balance**, then you should select Balance Sheet account.
-Bydefault Temporary Asset and Temporary Liability Account are created in the chart of account which can be used here.
-Since Warehouse ledger is debit account, Difference Account selected here should be "Temporary Liability Account", which is credit account.
+By default **Temporary Opening** is created in the chart of account which can be used here.

 If you are making Stock Reconciliation for **correcting stock level or valuation of an item**, then you can select any expense account in which you would want difference amount (derived from difference of valuation of item) should be booked.
 If Expense Account is selected as Difference Account, you will also need to select Cost Center as it is mandatory with any income and expense account selection.